department-of-veterans-affairs/va-digital-services-platform-docs/content/01-introduction/00-get-started.md

 label: Getting Started
 ---

 # Welcome!
-Let's build some great apps together.
+Let's build great apps together.

 This Playbook is full of resources for teams across VA to build online applications that help Veterans get the services and benefits they deserve.